mlochbaum/BQN/doc/lexical.md

         factor ↩ 5
         Mul 6   # A new result

 Only code with access to a variable can modify it!
 This means that if none of the code in a variable's scope modifies it, then the variable is a constant in each environment that contains it (not necessarily across environments).
-That is, constant once it's defined: it's still possible to get an error if the variable is accessed before being defined.
+That is, constant once it's defined: remember that it's still possible to get an error if the variable is accessed before being defined.

         { { a } ⋄ a←4 }